 A memorial service to celebrate Jim’s life is planned for the spring at Fort Sill National Cemetery, Elgin.
 Further details will be provided as the time draws closer.

-To plant a tree in memory of James Gerard Kodad, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James Gerard Kodad, please visit our tribute store.